Mariko Tamaki: Awards

 Skim won an Ignatz Award, a Joe Shuster Award, and a Doug Wright Award in 2009, and was a nominee for the Children's Literature category at the 2008 Governor General's Awards.
 Tamaki was also awarded an Honour of Distinction by the Dayne Ogilvie Prize, a literary award for LGBTQ writers in Canada, in 2012.

 This One Summer won a 2014 Ignatz Award, a 2015 Eisner Award, a Caldecott Honor, and a 2016 Rudolph Dirks Award in the category Youth Drama / Coming of Age.

 In 2019, Laura Dean Keeps Breaking Up with Me won the Ignatz Award for Outstanding Graphic Novel as well as the Best Children's or Young Adult Book Award from the Harvey Awards.
 Laura Dean Keeps Breaking Up with Me was also awarded the 2020 Walter Award in the Teen category, and received the Eisner Award for Best Publication for Teens.
 That same year, she also received the Eisner Award for Best Writer, for Laura Dean Keeps Breaking Up with Me, Harley Quinn: Breaking Glass, and Archie.

 Her 2023 graphic novel Roaming, illustrated by Jillian Tamaki, was shortlisted for the 2024 Lambda Literary Award for LGBTQ+ Comics.
 Roaming won the 2024 Eisner Award for Best Graphic Album—New, with Tamaki winning the 2024 Eisner for Best Writer.

+In 2026, she won the Eisner Award for Best Writer again for This Place Kills Me, which also won the Eisner Award for Best Publication for Teens.